lanadominkovic/Fantasia-ECG-derived-respiration/README.md

-# Establishing Baselines for Deep Learning Approaches in ECG-Derived Respiration Signal Analysis on Fantasia Dataset
+# Comparative Analysis and Deep Learning Approaches for ECG-Derived Respiration Signal Estimation using the Fantasia Dataset

 This project aims to establish robust baselines for ECG-derived respiration signal analysis using well-established signal processing methods and compare these with deep learning solutions.
 The Fantasia dataset, containing long-term ECG recordings from healthy young and elderly subjects, was used for this purpose.